AICorpGlobal/HR-Job/Internship/SoftwareTrainee.md

-**🚀 Kickstart Your Career in Software Engineering with a Paid Internship! 🌟**
+**🚀 Kickstart Your Career in Software Engineering with a Paid Training! 🌟**

 Are you an aspiring software engineer eager to launch your tech career with real-world experience?
 Here's your chance to gain valuable industry insights and build a strong foundation in software development!